matt-harris/outline/scss/layout/readme.md

-Layout folder contains all the css for laying out the site or application
+The layout folder contains all the css for laying out the project.
+For example this can include grids, header, nav and footer.